Sal Buscema: Marvel Comics

-In 1968, Sal began working for Marvel Comics, where John was already established as a freelance artist.
-Sal had spent "every night for about a year" teaching himself "how to produce a dynamic page" in the Marvel Comics storytelling style, enduring harsh critiques from John.
+In 1968, Buscema began working for Marvel Comics, where John was already established as a freelance artist.
+Buscema had spent "every night for about a year" teaching himself "how to produce a dynamic page" in the Marvel Comics storytelling style, enduring harsh critiques from John.
 Sal recalled in the late 2000s:

 Once I got the hang of it I made up ... six sample pages of pencils [i.e. penciled, uninked art pages], which I regret, because I wanted to be an inker.
 I didn't want to pencil.
 My first few jobs for Marvel were inking jobs, but I did those while working for Design Center.
 I wanted to work full-time for Marvel, so it was out of necessity that I penciled.
 [Editor-in-chief Stan Lee] loved [the samples].
 He asked me to come on up to New York, which I did, and I went through the most fantastic interview of my life.
 Stan was leaping on his chair and his desk, just to relate to me physically what he wanted on a comic-book page.
 It was fascinating and it was charming all at the same time.
 He made the sound effects, the whole nine yards. ...
 He demonstrated every other way you could possibly demonstrate what he wanted on those pages—the dynamics and so on.

 The interview had come about after Buscema, at his brother's urging, had first written to Marvel production manager Sol Brodsky to introduce himself and his work.
 Brodsky had no assignments for him at the time, and Buscema "called him a couple of times just to bug him a little bit and let him know that I was still alive, and eventually the first job came through" in June 1968 — the 10-page Western feature "Gunhawk".
 "I think they just said, 'Sal, here's the plot, go to it,'" Buscema recalled in 2003.
 That story, "The Coming of Gunhawk", by writer Jerry Siegel and penciler Werner Roth, was published in the omnibus title Western Gunfighters #1 (cover-dated Aug.
 1970).
 Sal's first published comics work had come before that: inking John Buscema's pencil art on four 39- to 40-page stories in the superhero comic The Silver Surfer #4–7 (Feb.–Aug.
 1969); and inking Larry Lieber's pencils on the regular-sized, 20-page Western The Rawhide Kid #68 (Feb.
 1969).